maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ### 0x0D (`\r`) CURSOR-HOME
 The control character CURSOR-HOME homes the cursor, i.e. sets it to 0.
-It does not clear screen.
+It does not clear screen, like [CLEAR-AND-HOME](#0x0c-f-clear-and-home).

 See also [CURSOR-RIGHT](#0x06-cursor-right), [CURSOR-LEFT](#0x08-b-cursor-left), and [CURSOR-EOLN](#0x09-t-cursor-eoln).